anjos/site/README.rst

 Deployment
 ----------

-Deployment is automatic, once you this repository and push the tag to github.
+Deployment is automatic, once you push a tag to github.
+Deployment instructions are stored in ``.travis.yml``.

 Publications